-Payment reversal sucks, regardless of your business size or industry.
+Payment reversal sucks, regardless of the rationale behind it.

 When a customer reverses a charge, all your efforts to create the business opportunity go to waste.
 It leaves you without the payment you were expecting and possibly without the product or service you provided.
-Plus, you might incur additional expenses trying to counter the payment reversal.
+More so, you might incur additional expenses trying to counter the payment reversal.

 This guide will explore key strategies to help prevent payment reversals and keep your transactions smooth and secure.
 We’ll also look at the various types of payment reversals and how to handle each scenario.